openpaperwork/pyinsane/README.md

 import pyinsane.abstract_th as pyinsane
 ```

-when imported, it will create 2 Unix pipes (FIFO) in your temporary directory
+When imported, it will create 2 Unix pipes (FIFO) in your temporary directory
 and a dedicated process.
 To avoid forking useless extra file descriptors, you
 should import this module as soon as possible in your program.